Transporting watercraft WITHIN Montana:

 To transport AIS into or within Montana.

 To transport live fish, even baitfish, into Montana.
-Leeches may be imported if purchased from an approved dealer and accompanied by a receipt.
+Leeches may be imported if purchased from an approved dealer (PDF) and accompanied by a receipt.

 To move live fish, aquatic plants, or invertebrates from one water body to another without FWP authorization.

 To release live aquarium or bait fish into Montana waters.